tytydraco/yessleep/out/The_Yellow_Pt_4.md

 One I’d buried deep.

 The night I said something cruel to my sister.
 Something I still don’t like talking about.
 She’d been sneaking out with boys, and I said something I never should’ve said.
 She ran to her room and cried quietly for an hour.
-I hated myself for it then, and seeing it now — seeing them reenact it — made the guilt feel fresh and sharp again, like it had only happened yesterday instead of seven years ago.
+I hated myself for it then, and seeing it now — seeing them reenact it — made the guilt feel fresh and sharp again, like it had only happened yesterday instead of eleven years ago.

 Sixteen minutes later, their shapes shifted.